antarctica/scar-add-metadata-toolbox/README.md

 **This project is a prototype with a significant number of sharp and pointy edges.
 It has not been thoroughly tested and may break without warning or in unexpected ways.
 Code quality and organisation is currently very low.**

-These limitations will be addressed in the near future as this project develops into a prototype for other discovery metadata records.
-Parts of this project may also be used for widely, such as in the new BAS wide data catalogue.
+These limitations will be addressed as this project develops into a prototype for discovery metadata for other MAGIC data, and more widely to include other publishers eventually forming a new BAS wide data catalogue.

 See the milestones and issues in [GitLab](https://gitlab.data.bas.ac.uk/MAGIC/add-metadata-toolbox/issues) (internal) for more information.